-Playing dominos is fun, yet challenging—especially as you add more people to the game.
-Students will need to quickly recognize patterns in order to play the appropriate tile, while also taking care to realize what moves they’re setting up for the next player.
-Strategy comes into play as the outstanding dominos start to dwindle, forcing students to think critically and make tactful decisions.
-Proficient players will even learn to anticipate opponent moves and plan for them accordingly!
+Playing dominoes is fun, yet challenging.
+Students need to quickly recognize patterns to play the appropriate tile.
+Strategy comes into play as the dominoes start to dwindle, forcing students to think critically and make tactful decisions.
+Players also learn to anticipate opponent moves and plan for them accordingly!

 How to Play

-The object of traditional Dominoes is to get rid of all of your tiles first.
-To start the game, tiles are evenly distributed amongst players, with any extras being either played immediately or removed from the game.
-Students take turns playing a domino that has the same number of pips as an open ended domino hat has already been played.
+The object of traditional dominoes is to place all your tiles first.
+Start by evenly distributing tiles among players.
+They take turns playing a domino that has the same number of pips as an open ended domino already in play.

-A good player can quickly survey the table to see what tiles have already been played, which will give them an idea of what the other players have in their hands.
-If that player has a four-pip tile and sees that the other 7 have already been played, playing the tile with the four-pip end out will guarantee no one else can play off of the tile.
-This leaves the player with 1 less tile, while confounding the other players!
+Advanced players can quickly survey the table to see what tiles have already been played, giving them an idea of what the other players may have in their hands.
+If a player has a four-pip tile and sees that the other 7 have already been played, playing the tile with the four-pip end out will guarantee no one else can play off of that tile.

-Set is made of strong, solid hardwood and is engraved with colorfast finish on 28 tiles.
+28-tile set is made of strong, solid hardwood and is engraved with colorfast finish.
 For 2 to 4 players, ages 7 and up.